zachstack/example-mvc-app/README.md

 - [NUnit]

 ## Running
-Open the Project in Visual Studio, set ExampleMvcApp as the start up project, and pres
+Open the Project in Visual Studio.
+Make sure `ExampleMvcApp` is the Startup Project, and start the project (F5).

 ## Connecting to the database
 Add a file to the `ExampleMvcApp` project named `appsettings.Development.json` with the following content with your own SQL connection string